realm/realm-js/README.md

 RealmJS contains Realm bindings for integrating with mobile apps built using javascript frameworks such as ReactNative and PhoneGap.

 ## ReactNative Example
+Make sure your environment is set up to run react native applications.
+Follow the instructions here https://facebook.github.io/react-native/docs/getting-started.html to the point you have installed the react-native-cli.

-There is a ReactNative sample project in `examples/ReactExample`.
+The ReactNative sample project is in the `examples/ReactExample` directory.
 You must run `npm install` in this directory before running the example for the first time.

 ## ReactNative Project Setup
 - Create a new ReactNative project `react-native init <project-name>` and open the generated XCode project.